 How to fix this problem and put something in place for future regulation?

-Metro Print Master provides a simple solution that allows complete integration into existing systems or an easy, quick start, stand-alone pay-as-you-use solution if prefered.
+Metro Print Master provides a simple solution that allows complete integration into existing systems or an easy, quick-start, stand-alone pay-as-you-use solution if preferred.

 How does it work?